sampsyo/cs6120/content/blog/2020-11-29-tracemonkey/index.md

 simple jumps with excellent performance.
 The problem is that recompiling the entire tree is expensive, especially for trace trees with lots of short branches.
-The authors discuss this problem and propose performing the recompilation in parallel, a technique which appears to have been adopted by modern JavaScript engines today.
+The authors discuss this problem and propose performing the recompilation in parallel.

 ## Evaluation